 To better understand their business data, companies use data visualization software.
 With this Business Intelligence (BI) software, you can interact with data, analysis, presentation and more.
 It brings data to life and tells a story visually.
-All you need to do is choose the one that is best for you, however, this can cause a bit of difficulty with all the options.
+All you need to do is choosing one that is best for you; however, this can cause some difficulty with all options.

 Microsoft’s Power BI is a suite of data visualization and business analytics tools.
-It is a set of software, services, applications and connections that allow the integration of data from multiple sources for the purpose of synthesizing, reporting, visual data representation and publishing report data.
+It is a set of software, services, applications and connections that allow the integration of data from multiple sources to synthesize, report, represent visual data and publish report data.
 Power BI is a collection of online features and services that allow you to find, visualize data, share discoveries and collaborate in new.